MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 ```

 ### One-to-one parsing not utilizing field mappings
 If not utilizing field mappings, the shape of the index should reflect the shape of the markdown content.
-So using the markdown above, the index should look similar to the following:
+So using the markdown previous markdown as an example, the index should look similar to the following example:
 {
   "name": "my-markdown-index",
   "fields": [